Skip to main content

 Yemisi Odetoyinbo has been an infant mental health therapist /behavioral health consultant at Starfish Family Services for the past two years.
 Along with therapy work she dedicates her energy to help create spaces of healing as a yoga practitioner and a full spectrum doula.

-• Danielle Rice, MSW, IMH-E®
+• Danie Rice, LMSW, IMH-E®

-Danielle idenitifies as an African American cis-gender woman, and is a Detroit native.
-Danielle attended the University of Michigan, where she received a Master of Social Work and is a Licensed Clinical Social Worker and is endorsed as an Infant Mental Health Specialist.
-Danielle continued her education and received a Master of Administration from Central Michigan University, specifically focusing in organizational dynamics and culture.
+Danie identifies as an African American cis-gender woman, and is a Detroit native.
+Danie attended the University of Michigan, where she received a Master of Social Work and is a Licensed Clinical Social Worker and is endorsed as an Infant Mental Health Specialist.
+Danie continued her education and received a Master of Administration from Central Michigan University, specifically focusing in organizational dynamics and culture.
 She is currently a dual-title doctoral student in Social Work and Infant Mental Health at Wayne State University.
 She has practiced in community mental health settings providing both outpatient and home-based infant mental health services to infants, toddlers and their caregivers.
 She is involved in research and service delivery for infants and toddlers involved in the child welfare system.
 She currently provides reflective consultation to educators at two not for profit charter schools in Detroit.
-Danielle previously served as a MI-AIMH at-large board member and is the Co-Chair for MI-AIMH’s Centering Equity Committee.
+Danie previously served as a MI-AIMH at-large board member and is the Co-Chair for MI-AIMH’s Centering Equity Committee.
 She continues her work through her private practice, The Healing Circle.

 August 19, 2022